 Established in 2001, with a pedigree back to 1888, the role of Veterinary Ireland is to represent veterinary surgeons and to facilitate the veterinary profession in its commitment to improving the health and welfare of the animals under its care, to protecting public health and to serving the changing needs of its clients and the community through effective and innovative leadership.

 In addition, Veterinary Ireland provides a wealth of advice and support to its members on a multitude of issues from employment law advice to policies and procedures.
 The organisation is also able to offer discounted deals on all manner of relevant services including reduced rates for telephone calls, insurances, health care and pensions.
-Through its Interest Groups, and through the Irish College of Veterinary Surgeons (ICVS), Veterinary Ireland organises a number of Continuing Veterinary Education events throughout the year.
+Through its Interest Groups, and through its CVE Committees, Veterinary Ireland organises a number of Continuing Veterinary Education events throughout the year.

 Moreover, membership of Veterinary Ireland provides the opportunity for its members to contribute to the representation of the Irish veterinary profession, its interests and ideals, not only in Ireland but also in Europe and throughout the world.